 We have a 35% aggregate indirect interest in the Texas Express NGL system, which is comprised of two joint ventures with third parties that together include a 593-mile NGL intrastate transportation pipeline and a related NGL gathering system.
-Our equity investment in the Texas Express NGL system at March 31, 2016 and December 31, 2015, was \$368.0 million and \$372.3 million, respectively, which is included on our consolidated statements of financial position in "Other assets, net."
-For the three months ended March 31, 2016 and 2015, we recognized equity income of \$7.1 million and \$5.7 million, respectively, in "Other income" on our consolidated statements of income related to our investment in the system.
+Our equity investment in the Texas Express NGL system at June 30, 2016 and December 31, 2015, was \$364.8 million and \$372.3 million, respectively, which is included on our consolidated statements of financial position in "Other assets, net."

+We recognized equity income of \$6.6 million and \$5.9 million for the three months ended June 30, 2016 and 2015, respectively, and \$13.7 million and \$11.6 million for the six months ended June 30, 2016 and 2015, respectively, in "Other income" on our consolidated statements of income related to our investment in the system.

-For the three months ended March 31, 2016 and 2015, we incurred \$5.4 million and \$5.8 million, respectively, of pipeline transportation and demand fees from the Texas Express NGL system for our Natural Gas segment.
-These expenses are recorded in "Commodity costs - affiliate" on our consolidated statements of income.
+We incurred \$4.9 million and \$4.6 million for the three months ended June 30, 2016 and 2015, respectively, and \$10.3 million and \$8.3 million for the six months ended June 30, 2016 and 2015, respectively, of pipeline transportation and demand fees from Texas Express NGL system for our Natural Gas business.
+These expenses are included in "Commodity costs - affiliate" on our consolidated statements of income.